Topical Skin Treatments

 Water is a component of many lotions.
 Plain tap water is one of the most effective agents in the treatment of skin diseases.
 It is often neglected — or misused.
 Water may be used to hydrate the skin or dehydrate the skin depending on how it is used.
 Oils soften the skin by blocking evaporation of water and thus increasing the content of water in the horny layer.

-Hot Oil Therapy
+Hot Oil Treatment for Dogs

 This is the application of heated cholesterol to the coat after careful cleaning.
 The hot oil penetrates cracks and fissures, sealing them and preventing local moisture loss and drying.
 These areas of irritation then stay moist, and are therefore less inflamed.
-The hot oil therapy is a way to greatly reduce the “itchiness” of a pet while therapeutically sealing the natural moisture in the dog’s skin.
+The hot oil treatment is a way to greatly reduce the “itchiness” of a pet while therapeutically sealing the natural moisture in the dog’s skin.
 The hair coat is also affected causing a very pleasant feel and silkiness to the coat.
 Most clients and pets love this approach.

 Medications used with water